 Choose a high quality backpack that has supportive padding at the shoulder straps and back.
 Some backpacks even have more sophisticated padding with lumbar support.
 Have your child try it on before purchasing to see if it feels comfortable.

 Does your child complain of back pain or struggle to carry their backpack?
-Reach out to us here to schedule a free consultation for your child in downtown Milwaukee.
+Reach out to us here to schedule an appointment for your child in downtown Milwaukee.